EMPChief/playground-js-css-html/pomodoro/README.md

 4. Repeat

 ### Task Integration
-- When you complete a work session, the first task in your list automatically loses one pomodoro
+- Tasks support fractional pomodoros (0.1 increments)
+- 0.1 pomodoro = 2.5 minutes of work time
+- The first task decrements by 0.1 every 2.5 minutes during work sessions
 - Tasks are removed when their pomodoro count reaches zero
 - Plan your work by assigning the appropriate number of pomodoros to each task
+- Example: 0.5 pomodoro = 12.5 minutes, 1 pomodoro = 25 minutes

 ## Customization